lucascviveiros/FlutterRobotAR/README.md

 # FlutterRobotAR

- Flutter-Unity using Augmented Reality in iOs and Android devices.
+ARChildrensLogic is an augmented educational application based on Flutter/Unity framework for Android/iOS devices.
- Under the scope of NORTE-06-3559-FSE-000188, the Oleachain project.
+   - Under the scope of NORTE-06-3559-FSE-000188  project.

 # Description
 Walking augmented reality (AR) animated-robot for elementary school logic learning